VincentWillats/PocketTarkov/README.md

 ### Disclaimer
 I do not own the rights to any of the Tarkov Maps used or Websites and they do not fall under the License of this project.
 Attribution to the creators of the maps are within the map images.
-And a massive thanks to all the creators.
+And a massive thanks to all the creators, wiki admins, tarkov market and everyone else in the tarkov community.